jumidev/terrabuddy/README.md

 ### Installing & using terraform modules

-terrabuddy can work with any terraform code.
+cloudicorn can work with any terraform code.

 - A repo with modules for Azure is provided [here](https://github.com/jumidev/terraform-modules-azure.git)
 - For AWS, [here](https://github.com/jumidev/terraform-modules-aws.git).
 (WIP)